vanshikakuchchal/Snake-game-in-C/README.md

 # Snake-game-in-C
 In this project, I developed a mini game named as Snake Game.
 I coded in a C language(Mother of all languages).In this project I used the concept of arrays i.e. two-dimensional array with functions and file handling also.
 I connected my highscore file with S3 bucket.
-To connect my highscore file I have generated roorkeys of S3 bucket.
+To connect my highscore file I have generated rootkeys of S3 bucket.